Git-Amag/Git-Amag/README.md

 # 💫 About Me:
-This GitHub page is for my personnal projects. <br>While I'm studying CS, I'm eager to learn and create more. <br>And here will be my portfolio.
+This GitHub page is for my personnal projects. <br>While I'm studying CS, I'm eager to learn and create more.

 # 💻 Tech Stack: